-\parag{Limitations} \ours{} still relies on an approximate simulator to bridge FIB-SEM and TEM so residual domain gaps or specimen-specific physics may limit optimality.
-As a general limitation, severe misalignment of electron microscope can induce limitation and reduce the reconstruction quality of \ours{} even with uncertainty weighting.
+\ours{} relies on an approximate simulator to bridge FIB-SEM and TEM, and residual domain gaps due to specimen-specific physics and resolution differences remain.
+In addition, mechanical inaccuracies in the electron microscope can further limit performance and degrade reconstruction quality, even when uncertainty weighting is employed.